Quick answer

 -

 Power Cycle Your Devices: Turn off your Xbox Series S and your TV.
-Unplug them from the power source for about 10 seconds, then plug them back in and turn them on.
+Unplug them from the power source for at least 30 seconds (this lets HDMI chips fully discharge), then plug them back in and turn the TV on first.

 -